josemotta/IoT.Hass.Farm/_tank2/README.md

 http://192.168.0.233:8123
 ```

-In the first use an user id and password will be required to create the admin account.
+In the first use, an user id and password will be required to create the admin account.